 At the end of each Science unit, children are assessed by teachers in relation to both the core knowledge for the unit and the focus working scientifically skills developed.
-Teachers complete a Science Learning Review record for each unit, identifying children who are 'working at', 'working above' or 'working below' age-related expectations.
-Gaps in learning and next steps are also identified, so to inform personalisation of future Science short-term planning.
+Teachers identify children who are 'working at', 'working above' or 'working below' age-related expectations.
+Over the course of the Academic Year, Teachers complete the Inspire Science Assessment Statements focuses on children 'working scientifically' skills and 'science content'.
+Any children not acheieving the statement are identified for future learning opportunities.
+Gaps in learning and next steps are identified to inform personilisation and delivery of future Science lessons.
 This might be for particular individuals or groups of children.